 Familiarizing Yourself with SQL Syntax

-SQL syntax is remarkably straightforward and resembles plain English.
+SQL syntax is straightforward and resembles plain English.
 It is composed of commands, keywords, and clauses, which you will use to interact with your data.
-Let's start with one of the most fundamental commands: SELECT.
+Let's start with one of the most basic commands: SELECT.

 Retrieving Data with SELECT